EnricoBDev/maze-solvr/README.md

 - The start and end points must be indicated with 2 blue ```#0000ff``` pixels
 - The walls/obstacles must be indicated with black ```#000000``` pixels
 - The navigable paths must be indicated with white ```#ffffff``` pixels

-## Known Issues

-- At the end of the generated gif a strange bugged image appears

 ## Credits